samplchallenges/SAMPL7/physical_property/permeability/permeability_challenge_instructions.md

 ## PAMPA permeability Challenge Instructions

 A submission template file can be found in the [submission_template/](submission_template/) directory and an example submission file can be found in [example_submission_file/](example_submission_file/).
-Predictions must be submitted via our AWS submissions server, [http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL7-physprop](http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL7-physprop).
+Predictions must be submitted via our AWS submissions server, [http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL7-physprop](http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL7-physprop). **The submission deadline is Oct.
+8, 2020**.

 For each molecule, we are asking participants to predict the log of the apparent permeability coefficient log<sub>*P*<sub>*app*</sub></sub>.
 Experimental PAMPA permeability measurements include effective permeability and membrane retention.